str248699/str248699/README.md

 - 👋 Hi, I’m @str248699
 - 👀 I’m interested in ...
+Men
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... to be patient and not curse
 - 💞️ I’m looking to collaborate on ...
+All my property

 - 📫 How to reach me ...
+9162420786

 <!---
 str248699/str248699 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.